vgsantoniazzi/rescuable-errors/README.md

 ```

-and fail in controller with ```fail RescuableErrors.new```.
+and fail in controller with ```fail RescuableErrors::RoutingError.new```.
 Now will automaticaly render a JSON response with status 404:
 ```
 "error": {
   "code": 404,